Our Top Tips on How to Prepare for an Interview…

 - Dress smartly, unless you have been told otherwise.
 It is always good to dress as smartly as possible to make a good impression.
 Even if the company operates a dress-down policy, the expectation is usually still there for interviewees to be smart.

 - Arrive to the interview 10 minutes early.
 It is always good to make sure you arrive slightly early to your interview (not too early of course!)
-It is good to show you have the courtesy to arrive before your interview to ensure you’re not late.
+It shows you have the courtesy to arrive before your interview to ensure you’re not late.

 And remember, your interviewer can often be just as nervous as you are.
 If their main role within the business isn’t to interview, they may not be well practised and could be unsure of the right questions to ask.
 So, a bit like the ‘pretend everybody in the audience is naked’ idea, keep that in mind to make you feel more comfortable!